XopheD/chronologic/README.md

  This crate is dedicated to reasoning about time.
- It deals with time constraints, propagate them and maintain an agenda of all the possible dates consistent with the user constraints.
+ It deals with time constraints, propagates them and maintains an agenda of all the possible dates consistent with the user constraints.

 It is designed to manage efficiently thousands of instants